WRITE A REVIEW

 My hair was super brassy after I tried ombre-ing it.
 Went over it with Loreal preference light ash brown.
 Still brassy, so I bought this and combined it with dark ash blonde and I finally got a nice, light brown with a ton less brassiness, so I believe it helped my hair.
 Will buy again.

+Well this did a whole lot of nothing.
+I have naturally dark reddish brown hair that lifts well with regular hair color (no bleach), but it tends to pull very red due to my undertones.
+To counter this, I've been using ash colors when lifting, but thought this would give a boost, as my hair will go even more red in the weeks after a color job.
+Sun, heat styling, everything just makes the red come out more.
+I bought the small bottle of this (instead of the packet), and I used even more droplets than recommended, because I know the red in my hair is a stubborn bitch.
+Instead of 15 droplets per ounce of color (or 30 for 2 oz), I used 40 for 2 ounces.
+In the shower, things looked promising.
+My ends looked more ashy and definitely less orangey.
 However, imagine my surprise when I got out, towel-dried then blow-dried, and my hair was the exact same color, with the same level of red.
 Oh well, it was worth a shot.
 I only give it two lippies instead of one because it didn't do any damage.
 On a side note, I'm confused by the comments that the mixture was a warm color--hot pink is a cool color.
 It was definitely not orangey, coral, or anything in the warm tone.
 Turned the hair color straight up cool-toned hot pink.

 I did not see the efficacy of this product.
 This product is supposed to tone down brassy red/gold tones when added to your hair colorant, but it actually turns the hair color gel mixture a HOT PINK ("hot" meaning the opposite of cool in color).
 This not what I wanted at all, and my hair indeed pulled brassy colors after using it.
 I am very disappointed and will never purchase this again.